 Why play guitar?

 Guitar is one the most popular, versatile instruments in the world.
 This means there is a vast wealth of resources and opportunities for players.
 The guitar has been the backbone of popular music for over 60 years which gives us a vast catalog of music from which to draw.
-Moreover, guitar is a social instrument and can open up pickers new communities and experiences.
-Many different groups, jam sessions, open mics and venues exist to allow guitarists to mere new people and show off their skills.
-The guitar is also a very portable instrument and can be enjoyed without the need to accompanied by other musicians.
+Moreover, guitar is a social instrument and can open up pickers to new communities and experiences.
+Many different groups, jam sessions, open mics and venues exist to allow guitarists to meet new people and show off their skills.
+The guitar is also a very portable instrument and can be enjoyed without the need to be accompanied by other musicians.

 For children, Science Daily reports “Researchers have found the first evidence that young children who take music lessons show different brain development and improved memory over the course of a year compared to children who do not receive musical training.”
 As they get older, the guitar will allow them many social and artistic benefits such as playing in a band or writing their own songs which will boost their confidence and social skills.
 Over time, guitar can become a life-long passion and pastime.

 Virtually anyone who wants to learn to play the guitar can do so.
 It is one of the easiest instruments on which to learn the basics.
 In not much time, you can be playing along to recordings of your favorite songs.
 Pretty soon you’ll be leading your friends and family in sing-alongs or even playing in your own band!